Updated: May 13th, 2026

 If you’ve been in a romantic relationship for a long time, chances are you have a rhythm and a routine.
 Maybe you and your partner are in the habit of ordering a pizza whenever a new episode of your favorite TV show comes out, or you’ve been enjoying dessert together at the end of your meals for so long that you don’t even think about it anymore.

 I think this is one of the reasons why I see so many women lose weight shortly after getting out of relationships.
-And don’t worry, I’m not suggesting that you leave your partner in order to reach your goals!
-But the truth is that it can be hard to shake up your routine or change your habits when they’re so intertwined with someone else’s.
+But don’t worry, I’m not suggesting that you leave your partner in order to reach your goals!
+The truth is that it can be hard to shake up your routine or change your habits when they’re so intertwined with someone else’s.

 #2.
 You share the same fridge (and who’s cooking two meals?)